tanishq-rocks/Tailwind-Setups/README.md

 # Tailwind-Setups
-It will include all the integrated Tailwind project setups and demonstrate how to ==integrate tailwind to any project==.
+It will include all the integrated Tailwind project setups and demonstrate how to <mark>integrate tailwind to any project</mark>.